 The Office of Alumni Relations is here to help faculty and staff stay closely connected with alumni.
 For strategic collaboration on any of the following needs, or to create something completely new involving alumni, contact an Alumni Relations staff member for help with:

-QUICK FACTS, STYLE GUIDE & General promotion
+QUICK FACTS, STYLE GUIDE and General promotion

 Your presence is invaluable.
-A smile, a handshake and a business card go a long way so alumni feel they can utilize you as a resource in their big moments ahead.
+A smile, a handshake and a business card go a long way toward making alumni feel they can utilize you as a resource in their big moments ahead.
 When you run into alumni on campus, at events or bring them on campus, here are fact sheets about Northeastern Illinois University and the NEIU Foundation that you can share.

 - Alumni is the plural of alumnus but can also be used to refer to a group of men and women graduates/former students.